 When asked by the Child Death Enquiry Office (CDEO) Severnside will investigate whether the child (or representative) had contact with an NHS 111, CAS, or face to face service, and respond accordingly.
 Such requests will be managed as an information request and recorded in the relevant governance management system.
-Where there has been contact, completion of Form b will be undertaken by the Severnside Governance Team, working with a relevant clinical lead.
-Severnside will participate in and ensure appropriate representation at case review meetings.
+Where there has been contact, the necessary information will be shared via the CDEO online platform by the Severnside Governance Team. be Severnside will participate in and ensure appropriate representation at case review meetings.
 Learning from a case review will be disseminated in accordance with Severnside's approach to shared learning.
 The Director of Nursing, Allied Health Professionals and Governance will be informed of all such enquiries and will inform the SIUC Medical Director as needed.